Woosmap/geofencing-ios-sdk/doc/airship.md

 ## Airship Integration

-Generate contextual events from Geofencing SDK data using their different event types: Geofences, POI, Visits and ZOI.
+Generate contextual events from Geofencing SDK data using different event types: Geofences, POI, Visits and ZOI.

-Whenever location events are generated, the SDK geofencing will send custom events and properties to Airship via a delegate protocol.
-This data can then be used with the Custom Event trigger in the Automation and Journey composers.
+Whenever location events are generated, the Geofencing SDK will send custom events and properties to your App via a delegate protocol.
+Your App can then pass them to the Airship SDK and use the Custom Event trigger in the Automation and Journey composers.

 ###  Airship Integration Requirements